kartik2014/CarCatalog/README.md

 ```
 npm install
 ```
-#Note: If you face any issues installing the node_modules, try following command from the directory you are running npm install from.
+#Note: If you face any issues installing the node_modules, type the following command from the root directory.

 ```
 npm config set unsafe-perm=true
 ```